raivivek/raivivek.github.io/content/science/workshop-mathbio.md

 ### Criticism

-One fact that disappoints me slightly is that most of the researchers do not really care about an experimental evidence in support of the theory or analysis they put forward.
+One fact that disappoints me slightly is that most of the researchers do not really care about experimental evidence in support of the theory or analysis they put forward.
 The general attitude is, "*we're done. it is now up to experimentalists to build on this work.*" We need more collaborations.